 All solenoid valves are pilot operated with floating-type diaphragms.
 For satisfactory operation, make sure the manual opening stem is in the automatic position (stem is fully backseated or out).
-Correct direction of stem rotation is shown on the stem seal nut with an arrow, as shown in Figure 35.
+Correct direction of stem rotation is shown on the stem seal nut with an arrow, as shown in Figure 33.

-Figure 35: Thaw Gas Solenoid Valve (D Valve)
+Figure 33: Thaw Gas Solenoid Valve (D Valve)

-Table 11 shows replacement part numbers for the thaw gas solenoid valve:
+Table 14 shows replacement part numbers for the thaw gas solenoid valve:

-Table 11: Thaw Gas Solenoid Valve (D) Replacement Pats
+Table 14: Thaw Gas Solenoid Valve (D) Replacement Pats

-Part Description Vogt Part Number Hansen (HS4W)
+Part Description Vogt Part Number

 Complete Valve Without Coil 12A4200A1204

 Coil 126229 (208/230V, 50/60 Hz)

-Rebuild Kit New

-Figure 36: Hansen Parker RS Liquid Line Solenoid Valve (A)
+Figure 34: Liquid Line Solenoid Valve (A)

-Table 12 shows replacement part numbers for the liquid line solenoid valve (A):
+Table 15 shows replacement part numbers for the liquid line solenoid valve (A):

-Table 12: Liquid Line Solenoid Valve (A) Replacement Parts
+Table 15: Liquid Line Solenoid Valve (A) Replacement Parts

-Part Description Vogt Part Number RS (S8F) Complete Valve w/strainer & 240V Coil 12A4200A0604RS Coil 126246 (240V, 60 Hz), 126247 (230V, 50 Hz) Rebuild Kit (Cartridge Assy, Gasket Kit & Solenoid Tube/Plunger Kit) N/A
+Part Description Vogt Part Number Complete Valve w/strainer & 240V Coil 12A4200A0604RS Coil 126246 (240V, 60 Hz), 126247 (230V, 50 Hz) Rebuild Kit (Cartridge Assy, Gasket Kit & Solenoid Tube/Plunger Kit) N/A

-Capacity Control Valves
+Capacity Control Valves (Unloader)

-The Bitzer CSH semi-hermetic compact screw compressor features capacity control solenoids that adjust the slide valve to use only a portion of the screw's length.
+The Bitzer ECOLINE semi-hermetic reciprocating compressor features capacity control solenoids that disable the valves in the head to use only a portion of the compressor's capacity.
 This reduces the amount of load at which the compressor operates, which allows the ice machine to release all the ice in a timely manner during the harvest period.
-The solenoids direct the flow of the oil being circulated within the compressor body to control the direction of the slide valve, and the amount that it moves.
-Only capacity control valves (Y3=25% and Y4=100%) are used for this compressor.
+The solenoids block the flow of suction gas to the compressor head to control capacity., and the amount that it moves.
+This compressor is set up for stepped capacity of 100% and 50%.

-- 100% Loaded Operation (Freeze Period)-During the freeze period, capacity valve Y4 (100% loaded) is energized, which allows the compressor to operate fully loaded. - 25% Loaded Operation (Harvest Period Only)-During the harvest period, capacity valve Y4 de-energizes, and Y3 (25% loaded) is energized to allow the slide valve to unload the compressor.
+- 100% Loaded Operation (Freeze Period)-During the freeze period, capacity valve Y4 (100% loaded) is de-energized, which allows the compressor to operate fully loaded. - 50% Loaded Operation (Harvest Period Only)-During the harvest period, capacity valve Y4 is energized, to block the flow to the head to unload the compressor.

-Figure 37: Bitzer CSH Semi-Hermetic Compact Screw Compressor Showing Capacity Valves
+Figure 35: Bitzer ECOLINE Semi-Hermetic Reciprocating Compressor Capacity Control Valve